prenex/thesis-template-markdown/README.md

 With this template I have the following plan personally:

 * OK: Clear it up, so that it builds on my machine
-* WIP: Make the fork support ELTE university so that it can be used as a markdown base for ELTE thesis (and tech paper) writing
+* OK: Make the fork support ELTE university so that it can be used as a markdown base for ELTE thesis (and tech paper) writing
-* TODO: Fork this into my thesis - then add that as a submodule into the source code for my Turul system as its documentation.
+* WIP: Fork this into my thesis - then add that as a submodule into the source code for my Turul system as its documentation.

-**Rem.: Currently there is a lot of BME content still in the text!**
+Current state TL;DR: Complete conversion for ELTE-IK MSc thesis documents are quite finished as of now!

 After that there will be a working example but I think I will lose interest in the base template unless I actively use it.
 It is very much free to fork however and start your own things.